¡Comienza la cuenta regresiva!

 In October, we finished the last batch of Activators and Exit Tickets for all of our lesson plans for Spanish 1, 2, and 3.

 Think about our Activators as bell ringers, transition tools, brain breaks, or warm-up activities to get the ball rolling in class.
 These activities get students interested, engaged, and ready to study.
-Our Activators don’t have to be used to start class.
+Our Activators don’t have to be used to starting class.

 On the other hand, Exit Tickets are used at the end of each lesson to evaluate what students have learned.
 These are great for checking in with your students daily to see if you need to make quick adjustments to your teaching.